educ8s/educ8s/README.md

 ## 🔐 Cybersecurity Journey

 Okay, real talk: my cybersecurity origin story starts in ancient Sparta.
-I know, I know.

-But hear me out.
-I grew up there, and Spartans were doing cryptography a *very* long time before it was cool.
+I grew up in Sparta, and Spartans were doing cryptography a *very* long time before it was cool.
 There's this thing called a scytale, basically a wooden stick ancient Spartan generals used to scramble secret military messages so they looked like nonsense to anyone without the matching stick.
 As a kid, learning that people were hiding secrets in plain sight thousands of years ago genuinely blew my mind.
 I didn't know it yet, but that was the moment.

 That curiosity never really left.
 It just went quiet for a while, buried under a computer science degree, a master's thesis where I built encryption into actual hardware, some time doing secure military communications, and 13+ years of building software and teaching people how to code.
 Cybersecurity was always the thing humming in the background.
 Now I'm finally chasing it properly.
 One step at a time.
 It feels less like starting something new and more like coming home.